Postpartum Support Mellissa Tonne Postpartum Support Mellissa Tonne

 1. Role Expectations

 Establishing expectations is extremely important in a relationship.
 Ideally, this conversation occurs before marriage and the arrival of babies, and should happen again before the baby is born.
 Partners should sit down together and discuss what they expect of each other before the baby comes.
-Do both partners agree to change diapers?
-Is one partner still expected to cook after the baby comes?
-Who is getting up at night for the baby?
-Is there a plan to take shifts?
-Is taking shifts even feasible (For example, if the mother has decided to exclusively breastfeed, the other partner may not be able to even help for some time)?
-Make sure to discuss all expectations you and your partner have, even ones that have been established previously.

 2. Parenting Expectations

-Alongside discussing the roles you expect of each other, discuss what your expectations are as a parent.
-How were you parented, and in what ways do you want to replicate that?
-In what ways do you want to avoid that?
 Partners should discuss their philosophy on discipline and punishment.
 Do you believe in time-outs?
 How will you handle disagreements about parenting?
 Will you discuss these moments privately or in front of the child?

-Parenting is extremely overwhelming, and invisible labor can be challenging for partners to navigate.
 How will you communicate with your partner when you feel overwhelmed?
 For a breastfeeding mother, the demand is quite a lot in the beginning.
 Staying in communication with your partner about the ways in which they can support in the beginning stages can be so helpful.
-Just something as simple as making sure she stays fed and hydrated can make a big difference.
+Just something as simple as making sure mom is nourished with good meals and hydrated can make a big difference.

 3. Religion

 Often, couples share a religion and are in agreement as to how to raise their children.
 But in some cases, couples see religion differently.
 In those cases, how do you approach religion with your children?
-What will religion look like in the home?
-Are you willing to be open about letting your children explore religion on their own?
-How will you navigate these differences?

-Religion is an important part of a person’s identity, and ignoring differences can lead to isolation and resentment.
-It is important to find common understanding and agreement before resentment builds.
 Partners should also be able to respect these differences and show respect to each other in front of the child.
 Navigating these differences in a healthy way can model for the child how they will navigate exploring religion in the future.

 4. Relationship Expectations

-Marital satisfaction often decreases once couples have babies.
-A baby takes up the majority of the parents’ focus, time, and sleep.
-It takes work to make the relationship a priority and to nurture your partner as well as the baby.
-How will you continue to provide each other the intimacy you need?
-It is important to discuss with each other how you can help mitigate some of the stress after the baby arrives.
-What are the expectations around physical and emotional intimacy?
 Naturally, after a baby comes, the ability to be physically intimate is impacted.
 It is important to discuss this in advance and check in with each other after the baby comes, how you are feeling, and what might need some adjusting.

 5. Financial Expectations

 Some couples share a bank account, and so the transition to spending money on the baby might be an easy one.
 However, some couples feel more comfortable having their own bank account, and in this case, it is important to discuss how to share the responsibility of spending money on the baby.
 Unfortunately, the financial toll that it takes to have a baby is a hard one to adjust to.
-Between all the necessities the child needs along with the expenses of child care, it can be easy to become overwhelmed and resentful if you feel you are taking on the majority of these expenses.
+Between all the necessities the child needs, along with the expenses of child care, it can be easy to become overwhelmed and resentful if you feel you are taking on the majority of these expenses.

-Lastly, and arguably one of the most important factors to discuss when it comes to finances, is family leave.
 How much time are both partners taking?
 Is the time paid or unpaid?
 If it is unpaid, how will you balance finances during this time?
 Are both parents planning to go back to work after the leave is up, or does one choose to stay at home?

 To learn more about couples therapy for pregnancy and postpartum, visit the perinatal mental health page